 Development and exploration activities depend, to one degree or another, on adequate infrastructure.
 Reliable roads, bridges, power and water supplies are important determinants that affect costs.
 The Corporation's ability to obtain a secure supply of power and water at a reasonable cost depends on many factors, including: global and regional supply and demand; political and economic conditions; problems that can affect local supplies; delivery; and relevant regulatory regimes.
-Power and water are currently in short supply throughout Northern Chile and this may adversely affect the ability of the Corporation to explore and develop its Chilean projects.
 Unusual or infrequent weather phenomena, sabotage or government, and other interference in the maintenance or provision of such infrastructure could adversely affect the activities and profitability of the Corporation.